landonclark97/ME699_RMC/README.md

 * to use the program, open Julia and include startup.jl. the program will prompt the user to input x, y, and z coordinates for a desired point. once selected, the closest end-effector will be used to move towards this point. once a point has been reached, a constraint will be placed on the joints shared by both end-effectors.
 The user can then decide whether or not to continue after moving to each point.

 ## HW2:
-* located in HW2 folder.
+* located in HW2 directory.
 * contains solution for mass matrix and conservation force vector, still working on deriving the Coriolis matrix.
 * provides function custom_inversedynamics, inputs need to be column vectors.

 ## HW3:
-* located in the HW3 folder.
+* located in the HW3 directory.
 * As this homework was to be done individually, each of our members has a folder for himself.

 ## Paper Reviews:
 * round one paper reviews can be found in the corresponding folder, with a subfolder for each member of our group.

+## Final Project, SEA Controller:
+* project aimed at controlling a SEA robot with reinforcement learning algorithms.
+* final project code can be found in the sea_controller directory.